Prof Tomoki Fujii

 While the study found that loss framing—or loss of cash—had a slightly stronger positive impact on attendance the difference was insignificant, reports Professor Fujii.
 More important, he says, were the effects of the pure information nudges.
 In that group, the study detected a positive impact a year later, at the tail end of the intervention.
 This is particularly the case for girls.
 This result suggests some important lessons for development policy.

 “The findings suggest that money matters but, once money is gone, that portion of impact is also gone.
-But if you provide information, in this case via SMS, it might cause a more persistent change in behaviour,” says Professor Fujii.
+But if you provide information, in this case via SMS, it might cause a more persistent change in behaviour,” says Fujii.

-Professor Fujii has already been looking at how policymakers can make use of these insights.
+Fujii has already been looking at how policymakers can make use of these insights.

 “Bangladesh had one of the longest school closures around the world when the COVID-19 pandemic happened,” he explains.
 “The learning loss during this period is a serious concern.
 We are exploring with policymakers the potential to use SMS and other digital technologies to help students’ households stay engaged with education resources even during disrupted times.”